Coko-Foundation/Kotahi/README.md

 We provide docker-compose and docker files to ensure consistency across environments.
 The following instructions assume that you have `docker` and/or `docker-compose` installed on your system.

-You can use the `docker-compose.yml` and `docker-compose.production.yml` files as a reference for the environment variables that are needed, as well as a kind of installation guide if for some reason you wish to not use docker.
+#### The `.env` file

-Environment variables must be loaded into your shell.
-The `docker-compose` cli will automatically load any environment variables specified in the file `<project root>/.env`.
-In addition the server and client will also load the `.env`, even when not using `docker-compose`.
-Kotahi ships with an example `.env.example` file that lists all of the available environment variables - you can use it as a guide for your own `.env` file.
+Several environment variables must be loaded into the shell in order for Kotahi to run correctly.
+This is usually achieved by specifying these variables in the file `<project root>/.env`, where the `docker-compose` cli will automatically read and load them.
+Kotahi ships with an example `.env.example` file with typical settings &mdash; you can use it as a guide for your own `.env` file.
+(Also consult the `docker-compose.yml` and `docker-compose.production.yml` files for a complete list of available variables.)

 To load these environment variables for certain scripts, you can use the `dotenv` CLI, e.g. `yarn dotenv yarn test:chrome`.

-ORCID OAuth variables must be set up before you can login.
+ORCID OAuth variables must be set up before you can log in.
 See [FAQ.md](FAQ.md).

 #### Development